 1980: Sun Accounts is developed in the UK by Systems Union.

-1990: High uptake by FTSE100 companies with offices around the world ensures Sun Accounts software is established as an internationally favoured solution, and recognised as “perhaps the best financial system in the world”.
+1990: High uptake by FTSE100 companies with offices around the world ensures Sun Accounts software is established as an internationally favoured solution and recognised as “perhaps the best financial system in the world”.
 Sun Accounts becomes the choice of companies seeking a fast implementation with a good total cost of ownership.

 1990s: Sun Accounts, with its emphasis on complex financial requirements, finds a great fit in sectors where the core business is catered for by a dedicated solution.
 For example in Hospitality, where a property management solution looks after the operational side of the business, or a Financial Services company where operations are managed within the appropriate system, whether it be an insurance, banking or trading system.
-For the same reason, Sun Accounts also finds a natural home across several key sectors including Not-For-Profit, Oil & Gas, Professional Services and Property Development & Management companies such as housing associations.
+For the same reason, Sun Accounts also finds a natural home across several key sectors including Not-For-Profit, Oil & Gas, Professional Services and Property Development and Management companies such as housing associations.

 1992: A major turning point in the history of Sun is the launch of Version 4, introducing support for relational database management systems (RDBMS).